 It is a pre-requisite that divers are qualified to a minimum of Advanced PADI Open Water, or equivalent, with a minimum of 50 logged dives.
 Itineraries offered by Royal Evolution coincide with Sudan’s best diving seasons.

-Flights depart from Gatwick to Marsa Alam, Egypt.
-Current schedule is on a Wednesday.
+Flights depart from Gatwick to Marsa Alam, Egypt on a Wednesday.

 There is no departure tax when leaving Egypt or Sudan.

 Passports: Passengers travelling to Egypt and Sudan must have six months valid on their passport from the date of departure from Sudan.
 It is your responsibility to check enaure your passport is valid and you fulfil any entry requirements.
 British nationals should go to www.fco.gov.uk